 Family, friends and colleagues are cordially invited to celebrate this beloved woman, death care professional, scholar and funeral service pioneer on Friday, November 1, 2019 for visitation hours from 4:00 P.M. to 8:00 P.M. at James H. Delaney & Son Funeral Home.
 The Service Honoring Jacquie’s Life will be held Saturday, November 2, 2019 at 11:00 A.M. at United Church Walpole, 30 Common St., Walpole, MA 02081 (508-668-0551) with The Rev. Anna Flowers, Senior Pastor and The Rev. Kathleen A. McAdams officiating.
 Procession immediately following to Woodlawn North Purchase Crematory, 825 N. Main St., Attleboro, MA for cremation committal service.
 Jacquie loved candles and flowers, or those who wish may donate to United Church Walpole Capital Fund, P.O.
 Box 287, Walpole, MA 02081 in memory of Jacquelyn S. Taylor, PhD.
 Funeral arrangements have been entrusted to James H. Delaney & Son Funeral Home, 48 Common St, Walpole, MA 02081 (508-668-1960) as stated by Jacquie, “come see how a funeral should be done.”
 Jim Delaney, Funeral Director and Valerie J. Wages, CFSP & Funeral Director from Georgia personally in charge of Jacquie’s End of Life Wishes.

-To send flowers to Jacquelyn "Jacquie" Taylor, PhD.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacquelyn "Jacquie" Taylor, PhD., please visit our floral store.